kuyawa/StellarSDK/Readme.md

 [x] StellarSDK for macOS
 [ ] StellarSDK for iOS
 [ ] StellarSDK for iWatch
+[ ] StellarSDK for tvOS

 ## External dependencies

 [CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift) by Marcin Krzyzanowski is a Crypto library in native Swift with no external dependencies.

+## Attribution

+StellarSDK can see further because it's built on the shoulders of giants, included in our code:

+- All the code and specs from Stellar Foundation
+- CryptoSwift by Marcin Krzyzanowski
+- XDR.swift by Kin Foundation
+- ED25519.swift by Katalysis / Alex Tran Qui
+- ChecksumXmodem.swift by ?
+- Base32.swift by 野村 憲男 Norio Nomura

 ## License